 Information about summer dining is available online.

 Campus housing has a dedicated team of professional and student staff to ensure students' safety, a sense of community, and administrative operations.
 Program Assistants (PAs) will live on the floor with students.
-PAs and Graduate Assistants accompany students on all scheduled activities that take them beyond the immediate Washington Square Park area.
+PAs accompany students on all scheduled extracurricular activities that take them beyond the immediate Washington Square Park area.

 Students will check-in each morning and each evening with the PAs, but are responsible for getting themselves to and from classes each day.